Cheersbbg/FBCSP-Implementation/README.md

 ### Usage

-First, make sure to download the training and evaluation files from BCI Competition IV IIa with the link below:
+First, make sure to download the training and evaluation files from BCI Competition IV IIa with this link: https://bbci.de/competition/iv/download/

+And then download the labels of the evaluation datasets here: https://www.bbci.de/competition/iv/results/ds2a/true_labels.zip

+By default when loading motor imagery trials from the GDF Files, the default parameter for the directory in which they are stored in is called "GDF Files".
+This may be changed with the "data_dir" keyword parameter.